1. Author Guidelines

-· The interpretation of filmic forms and the relationships between films, images and sounds.
+- The interpretation of filmic forms and the relations between films.

-· The history of interpretation and cinematographic ideas, and the analysis of critical and political contexts.
+- The history of interpretation and the analysis of critical and political contexts.

-· Comparative essays on processes and practices of creation, distribution and exhibition.
+- Comparative essays on material processes and practices of creation, distribution and exhibition.

-· The study of the methodologies of comparatice cinema and its relationship to literature and visual arts.
+- The study of comparative cinema methodologies and its relation to literature and visual arts.

-· The revision of the history of cinema based on the investigation of forms and the aesthetic confluences between films and narrative videos, non-fiction, avant-garde, scientific, industrial and expanded cinema.
+- Reviewing the history of cinema based on the investigation of forms and the aesthetic confluences between films and narrative videos, non-fiction, the avant-garde, scientific, industrial and expanded cinema.

-The research articles will have a minimum length of 2,000 words and a maximum of 6,000 words, including footnotes.
-They will be related to thematic questions that will be published in the section Call for Papers of the website.
+The research articles must have a minimum length of 5000 words and a maximum of 6000 words, including footnotes.
+They should be linked to thematic issues that will be published in the website’s Call for Papers section.

-The section 'Films in Discussion' includes interviews and conversations, aimed at research, debate and documentation, and in relation to the monographic topics tackled in each issue.
-The minimum length is 3,000 words and the maximum is 10,000 words.
+The “Films in Discussion” section includes interviews and conversations aimed at research, debate and documentation, and related to the monographic topics tackled in each issue.
+The minimum length must be 5000 words and the maximum 8000 words.

-The journal will also include certain documents that act as the conceptual basis for the themes and research strands proposed in each issue.
+The journal will also include some unoriginal documents that will act as the conceptual basis for the themes and research strands proposed in each issue.

-The information of the reviewed book shall include: full name of the author, publisher, city of publication, year of publication and number of pages.
+The information on the reviewed book should include full name of the author, publisher, city of publication, year of publication and number of pages.

 The author of the review must indicate his or her name and email address.

-We accept reviews of books whose first edition has been published over the last 8 years.
+We accept reviews of books whose first edition, in its original language, has been published over the last 8 years.

-CV: All articles must be accompanied by a brief CV of 150 words or less.
-In the instance of articles written by more than one author, their Cvs will be published separatedly.
+CV/résumé: All articles must be accompanied by a brief CV of 100 words or less.
+In the case of articles written by more than one author, their CVs will be published separately.

-Abstract: Abstracts will be 300 words or less and only one paragraph.
+Abstract: Abstracts must be 300 words long or less, and only one paragraph.
 Abstracts must be submitted in Catalan or Spanish and English.

-Keywords: Keywords will include 6–10 words, separated by comas.
+Keywords: Keywords should include 6–10 words, separated by commas.
 They must be submitted in Catalan or Spanish and English.

-Funding: Authors are resposnible for indicating funding and institutional support received for the research.
+Funding: Authors are responsible for stating the funding and institutional support received for the research.

-Typeset and font size: Articles must be submitted using Times New Roman, 12 points.
-Paragraphs must be justified; indents won't be used.
-Titles and subtitles must be indicated in bold.
+Typeset and font size: Articles must be submitted in Times New Roman, 12 point.
+Paragraphs must be justified.
+The line spacing must be in 1.5 point, both for the main text and for the footnotes.
+Indents must not be used.
+Titles and subtitles should be in bold.

-Word processor tools: Please refrain from using tools such as tables, numbering, columns, headings, hyperlinks, footnotes, etc. Any numbering must be made manually.
+Word processing tools: Please refrain from using tools such as tables, numbering, columns, headings, hyperlinks, footnotes, etc. Any numbering must be made manually.